Dock Creek

-Dock Creek was a stream draining much of what is now the eastern half of Center City, Philadelphia.
+Dock Creek was a stream draining much of what is now the eastern half of Center City, Philadelphia, United States.
 It was a tributary of the Delaware River.
 By 1820, the entire creek had been covered and converted to a sewer.
 The present-day Dock Street follows the lower course of the stream.

 Course

 Called Cooconocon by the native Lenape people, Dock Creek was near the center of William Penn's initial settlement in Philadelphia.
 The area around the mouth of the creek was marshy, and early Philadelphians referred to it as "The Swamp".
 The creek's source was near present-day Eleventh Street between Arch and Race.
 It then flowed through a pond around present-day Fifth and Market streets, after which it flowed south and east.
 At about Fourth and Chestnut, it was joined by another small stream, Munday's Run.
 Dock Creek then ran southeast, where it was joined by the Little Dock Creek, and through the swamp to the Delaware River.